About the Test

 Other than possible lightheadedness and bruising at the site where blood was drawn, there are few potential side effects from a blood draw.

-Hematocrit Test Results
+HCT Test Results

 Receiving test results